dannybpoulsen/fmteach/fmteach/exercises/explicit_graph/README.md

 # Explicit State Space Graph

-In this exercise we will gradually create a graphical view of the explicit state graph of our program.
+In this exercise we will  create a graphical view of the explicit state graph of our program.
 Like in the previus exercise a template for your solution is available in __fmteach/exercises/cfa2dot.py__.